Haris3243/hatzner-kube-cluster/README.md

 # How to Deply Kubernetes Cluster on Hatzner Cloud

-In this guide we will setup the kubernetes cluster on the hatzen cloud from scratch.
+In this guide we will setup the kubernetes cluster on the hatzner cloud from scratch.

 ## 1. Create Private Network